terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 }
 ```

-The [examples] [Ex] folder contains detailed examples that shows how to use this module.
+The [examples] [Ex] folder contains detailed examples that show how to use this module.

 ## Cluster Creation Considerations

 The `atlas-basic` module only supports the Replica Set cluster type.
 This setup is straightforward to manage and involves fewer components and configuration steps, making it ideal for users who are new to MongoDB or those needing a quick and simple deployment.
-Additionally, it is the most common type of cluster.
+Additionally, Replica Set is the most common type of cluster.

 ### Provider

 MongoDB Atlas clusters support several cloud service providers for server provisioning.
 The possible values are:

-- Amazon AWS (default for this module)
+- Amazon AWS (the one we chose as default for this module)
 - Google Cloud Platform
 - Microsoft Azure
 - Multi-tenant cluster (free tier cluster)